Meteor-Community-Packages/meteor-autoform/README.md

 * **Mongo collections for arrayTracker**:
     Improves the performance greatly.
 Blaze cannot diff the original AutoForm arrayTracker items, so I replaced it with Mongo collections.

 * **Wait for context**:
     Instead of reactively re-rendering the entire form, we wait for the context before we render it for the first time.

+* **Cache field Ids**:
+    This prevents regenerating the field Id and rerendering the field just because the Id is changed.

 * **`clean` option for `getFieldValue` and `getFieldValues`**:
     By default AutoForm cleans all the values fetched from the form,